Luis Closa

-Luis Alberto Closa (born 10 March 1984), commonly known as Luis Closa, is a Paraguayan professional footballer who currently plays for Bolivian club Club San José.
-He plays as a midfielder.
+Luis Alberto Closa (born 10 March 1984), commonly known as Luis Closa, is a Paraguayan professional footballer who played as a midfielder.

 Career

-Luis Closa has played for 10 professional clubs in his career, in countries like Paraguay, Colombia, Argentina, Perú and Singapore.
+Luis Closa has played for 10 professional clubs in his career, in countries like Paraguay, Colombia, Argentina, Peru and Singapore.
 He started off his career with 12 de Octubre, before moving out of Paraguay to Columbia to join Deportes Tolima.

 Although he returned to Paraguayan side Club Rubio Ñu in 2011, he left for Argentina in 2012, before returning to his home country in 2013.
 He subsequently joined five-time S.League champions Tampines Rovers in 2014.